clemence5/clemence5.github.io/_posts/2019-09-10-absenteeism.md

 df_reason['Month'] = months
 ```
 We can similarly extract the day of the week.
-NB: Due to Python's zero-indexing, the first weekday, Monday has an index of 0, amd the final day of each week, Friday, has an index of 4.
+NB: Due to Python's zero-indexing, the first weekday, Monday has an index of 0, and the final day of each week, Friday, has an index of 4.

 ```python
 day = []